dotlang/language/doc/RFE.md

 N - Maybe we can use `while` predicates to simulate local function matching.
 No.

-? - Instead of `do, while, with` just add a single keyword or symbol to call current function (just useful when function is anonymous lambda). then instead of:
+Y - Instead of `do, while, with` just add a single keyword or symbol to call current function (just useful when function is anonymous lambda). then instead of:
 ```
 filteredSum := (data: seq[int]) -> int
 {